A Component Mixin is a way to supplement an existing Tapestry component with additional behavior.

 renders out all informal parameters, at the end of the BeginRender phase.
 This mixin can be used with components that render a single tag inside the BeginRender phase.

-triggers event notifications to identify when it enters the BeginRender and AfterRender render phases
+triggers component event notifications when the attached component enters its BeginRender and AfterRender render phases.

 when applied to a Checkbox or Radio component, links the input field and a FormFragment, making the field control the client-side visibility of the FormFragment